top of page

 • Unpacking the role of allies in driving culture change: How to actively support and advocate for women and promote gender inclusivity

-Greg Rafferty, Social Inclusion Manager - Infrastructure & Major Projects, John Holland; NAWIC Victoria 2024 Industry Ally Award Winner
+Greg Rafferty, Head of Social Impact, DT Infrastructure; NAWIC Victoria 2024 Industry Ally Award Winner

 • What’s one action you will take to drive meaningful change in your workplace?